evansethan/evansethan/README.md

 ## I'm Ethan :-)

 I am a data engineer committed to modernizing and strengthening public interest organizations.
-I am currently enrolled in the Masters of Science in Computational Analysis and Public Policy (MSCAPP) at the University of Chicago.
+I am currently enrolled in the M.S. in Computational Analysis and Public Policy (MSCAPP) at the University of Chicago.

  ### 🤖 Tech Stack
   - Python3 (NumPy, Pandas, Matplotlib, Plotly, Dash)